Learn the Lingo of M&A Agreement Provisions

 - Assignment and Delegation – Will either of the parties be allowed to assign their rights and delegate their obligations to a third party?
 Boilerplate provisions may specify if the entire contract can be assigned to a third party or just individual rights within the contract.

 - Successors and Assigns – This clause relates to the assignment and delegation provision.
-If a party assigns the agreement to a third party through a permitted assignment, then that third party will be deemed to be a successor and can enforce its rights under the agreement against the other party.
+If a party assigns the agreement to a third party through a permitted assignment, then that third party will be deemed a successor and can enforce their rights under the agreement against the other party.